 [After much mindless and pompous bickering by Member A and Member B...]
+CH: Are you ready for the question?

 CH: The motion before you is whether or not to reconsider the vote on AB 123.
 All in favor of reconsidering the vote indicate by saying, 'Aye'.
 [Everyone says, 'Aye'.]
 All opposed to reconsidering the vote indicate by saying, 'No'.
 [Silence] The 'Ayes' have it.
 The motion to reconsider the vote is adopted.